 Rosstat: An Overview

-Rosstat, the Federal State Statistics Service of Russia, is a vital governmental organization tasked with gathering, analyzing, and disseminating statistical data related to Russia's economic, demographic, and social sectors.
-This information is essential for informed policy-making and economic planning within the country.
+Rosstat, the Federal State Statistics Service of Russia, is a pivotal governmental organization responsible for the collection, analysis, and dissemination of statistical data concerning Russia's economic, demographic, and social sectors.
+This data is crucial for informed policy-making and economic planning within the country.

 Location

 Rosstat is headquartered in Moscow, Russia.
-Its strategic location in the capital facilitates close connections with a variety of government agencies and institutions that rely on the data and analyses Rosstat provides.
+This strategic location in the capital allows for close connections with government agencies and institutions that depend on the data and analyses provided by Rosstat.

 Financial Indicators